GerHobbelt/grunt-version-bump/README.md

 #### versionStructure
 Type: `JSON`

-A content of a version structure.
+The content of a version structure.
 An array of objects with the following fields:
 ##### name
 Type: `String`